 France's Coolest City Right Now

-We’re not surprised after all these years, but France is by far the most popular destination for Butterfield & Robinson’s classic trips this year.
+Year after year, France is by far the most popular destination for B&R’s classic trips.
 Is it that Gallic je ne sais quoi?
 Is it a pent-up need for all our Francophile travellers to discover (or rediscover) one of our favourite countries in the world?
 Or perhaps it comes down to the simplest pleasures in life: going slow, glass of Bordeaux in hand?
 It doesn’t get any better than that for me.

 Classic and Contemporary Architecture